Stock events for Delta Air Lines, Inc. (DAL)

 DAL’s Geographic footprint

-Delta Air Lines operates a global network, serving over 300 destinations in 52 countries across six continents.
-It utilizes a hub-and-spoke system with nine major hubs in the United States, including Atlanta, Boston, Detroit, Los Angeles, Minneapolis/St. Paul, New York–JFK, New York–LaGuardia, Salt Lake City, and Seattle/Tacoma.
-Delta also has international hubs in cities such as Amsterdam, London-Heathrow, Mexico City, Paris, and Seoul-Incheon.
-Through its regional subsidiaries and the Delta Connection brand, Delta extends its network to smaller cities.
-Delta is a founding member of the SkyTeam alliance, further expanding its global reach.
+Delta Air Lines operates an extensive global network, serving over 300 destinations in more than 50 countries across six continents, centered around a hub-and-spoke system, with Hartsfield-Jackson Atlanta International Airport being its largest hub.
+Major domestic hubs include Atlanta, Boston, Detroit, Los Angeles, Minneapolis-St. Paul, New York-JFK, New York-LaGuardia, Salt Lake City, and Seattle/Tacoma.
+Internationally, Delta maintains a significant market presence and hubs in cities such as Amsterdam, Bogota, Lima, London-Heathrow, Mexico City, Paris-Charles de Gaulle, Santiago (Chile), Sao Paulo, Seoul-Incheon, and Tokyo.

 DAL Corporate Image Assessment